audreah/mosaic/README.md

 We eliminated one Dense layer from the original LeNet-5 model, as well as decreased the number of parameters for the first Dense layer.
 As suggested by the Professor, we introduced regularization to the network (L2).
 We also applied dropout and early stopping.
 After performing manual hyperparameter optimization for the batch size, we opted for a relatively small number of 32.
-We did a detailed evaluation of the results using some of the metrics covered at class.
-The mean accuracy of the predicted target vectors over 5 runs is 0.38, while the precision is 0.31, the recall is 0.32, and the F1 score is 0.3.
+We did a detailed evaluation of the results using some of the metrics covered at class. <br>
+For predicted target vectors over 5 runs, the following metrics were collected:<br>
+*  mean accuracy = 0.38
+*  precision = 0.31
+*  recall = 0.32
+*  F1 score = 0.3.

 Taking a look at some of the predictions, we saw that most of the times the model seems to be indecisive between two classes, one of which is usually the correct class.